-One of the major differences between a traditional IRA and a Roth IRA is when you pay taxes on the contribution.
+One of the major differences between a traditional IRA and a Roth IRA becomes evident when you pay taxes on the contribution.
 A Roth IRA is not tax deductible when you make the contribution.
 That means you cannot subtract the amount you contribute from your tax return.
 In exchange, you can withdraw the amount tax-free when you reach 59 1/2-years-old.
 You also get to take out your earnings tax free.

 The IRS also has specific rules about deducting traditional IRA contributions.
-For example, if you have a retirement plan from your employer, such as a 401(k), you can't deduct your traditional IRA on line 32 if you earn more than $68,000 and are single as of 2012.
+For example, if you have a retirement plan from your employer, such as a 401(k), you can't deduct your traditional IRA on line 4a if you earn more than $74,000 and are single as of 2019.

 You might be able to report your Roth IRA contributions on form 1040 if you can claim the Retirement Savings Contribution Credit, or the Saver's Credit.
-The Saver's Credit is for people who earn less than $28,750 if single or $57,500 if married and filing jointly as of 2012.
-The credit isn't the same as deducting the Roth contribution.
-Instead, you receive a tax credit of up to 50 percent of your contribution, or up to $1,000, based on your income.
-The higher your income, the lower the credit.
+The Saver's Credit is for people who earn less than $19,250 if single or $38,500 if married and filing jointly as of 2019.

 Rollover to Roth